State of the Huron River Chain of Lakes Improvement Project – April, 2022

-As the year 5 Huron River Chain of Lakes Improvement Project (HRCOL) completes its 4th year, the PBWOA board determined it would be good to review the program-to-date in an attempt to provide a neutral assessment.
+As the Huron River Chain of Lakes Improvement Project (HRCOL) evolves, the PBWOA board determined it would be good to provide a linear history and a neutral assessment of the program.
 This summary is a result of meetings and discussions with:

-- Washtenaw County Water Resource Department, who manage this project
+- Washtenaw County Board of Public Works, who manage this project

-- Michigan Department of Environment Great Lakes and Energy (EGLE), who issue or deny permits
+- Michigan Department of Environment Great Lakes and Energy (EGLE) – Aquatic Nuisance Control, who review and issue permits

 - Other lake scientists and environmental professionals

-First, let’s go back 6 or 7 years and review what led to the creation of this lake management program.
+First, let’s go back several years to 2015-16 and review what led to the creation of this lake management program.
 Our lake system is really a river system that originates well north of us in Oakland County with a watershed that is hundreds of square miles.
 Therefore, the water we fish, swim and boat in have been exposed to human contributions (mostly negative) miles and miles before it reaches us.
 In addition, we (Chain of Lakes residents) add to this water column as it moves south and east through Ann Arbor and onward to Lake Erie.

 This river system is huge and extremely complex.
-Our delicate biodiverse water system has been exposed to invasive plants, aquatic weeds, Zebra Mussels and human contributions such as run off from lawn and farm fertilizer and wildlife and pet waste for DECADES.
+Our delicate biodiverse water system has been exposed to invasive plants, Zebra Mussels and human contributions such as storm water run-off from lawn, farm fertilizer, wildlife and pet waste for DECADES.
 The damage to our lakes took years for it to get in this condition and the path to fix them will take years to correct.

-In the past, weed treatment activities took place with groups of neighbors either hiring a chemical contractor or by treating areas themselves – either as a group or individually.
-Numerous contractors would work on lakes – each applying for limited treatment permits.
-Many neighborhood groups purchased and illegally applied chemicals without authorization, guidance or scientific review of what they were treating and the quantities of chemicals applied.
+In the past, nuisance and invasive aquatic plant treatment activities took place with groups of neighbors either hiring a herbicide applicator or by treating areas themselves – either as a group or individually.
+Numerous applicators would work on lakes – each applying through EGLE for limited treatment permits.
+Many neighborhood groups purchased and illegally applied herbicides without authorization, guidance or scientific review of what they were treating and the quantities of herbicide applied.
 There was zero consideration of the results of chemicals moving downstream and affecting other properties, fisheries, and natural habitats.
 In some respects, you can understand why people would do this.
 They want to protect their lake property investment and be able to use the lake for recreational purposes.
 This is a logical reason but those past methods to achieve that are not logical.
 Lake scientists report the results are much better when the whole HRCOL system is treated as one.
 To have a huge group of lakes all connected by one river system managed as a holistic body is huge and massive as well.
 That was the thinking 6-8 years ago, and still is today.

 The largest concern by far from our membership was the alarming increase in weeds, mostly invasive weeds.
 Prior to 2014-15 the HRCOL had never been scientifically studied as one system.
 The PBWOA knew that would be a necessary first step and sought a credible scientist to study and assess the lakes.
 A scientific company was selected from three interviews and came from the west side of the state.
 They were selected because they had no prior commitment or interest in our waterways.
 Spearheaded by the PBWOA and supported and partially funded by the townships and residents, a detailed study was performed.
 The results of the study found many disturbing facts and that report can be found on our website – PBWOA.org.
 Some of the information was known to us but what was not known was the growth and spread of three new invasive weeds/algae in our lakes.
 The most notable was Starry Stonewort which is a fast growing, dense algae with zero benefits to a lake system.
 There is nothing known yet to eradicate it – only to control it’s spread and it was spreading rapidly.

 Meetings were held with the four township supervisors from Hamburg, Webster, Dexter and Putnam who suggested Washtenaw County had the tools and experience to a manage lake treatment program.
 In conjunction with these 5 governmental bodies it was agreed that the best method to implement and pay for treatment was to form a special assessment district (SAD) that included all lake front owners, backlot owners and businesses on the HRCOL.
 With this background and the results from the scientific study from Restorative Lake Sciences completed, the next step was to present the findings to impacted residents.
 A meeting was held at the Shalom Lutheran Church where scientific data was presented.
 The questions and feedback were numerous and it was determined to move forward with the program.
-The SAD was ultimately passed by all four townships with Washtenaw County Water Resource Department running the program.
+After following the steps in Public Act 185 the SAD was ultimately approved with Washtenaw County Board of Public Works running the program.
 Washtenaw County requested bids from lake scientists, applicators, weed harvesting companies and then awarded contracts to perform the required services.

-Washtenaw County Water Resource Department assumed the management role to oversee this huge project and probably didn’t fully understand or appreciate the diversity and enormity of it.
-As a result, establishing communication lines with lake owners was slow to start but improved over time as they built their data base and homeowners understood what was needed.
+Washtenaw County Board of Public Works assumed the management role to oversee this huge project and probably didn’t fully understand or appreciate the diversity and enormity of it.
+As a result, establishing communication lines with residents was slow to start but improved over time as they built their data base and homeowners understood what was needed.
 Washtenaw County uses this platform to communicate upcoming treatments, lake scientist studies and other needed communications.
 The project manager is not only managing our project but several others as part of the job scope.
-Within the administrative guidelines the project manager must provide coordination with contractors, keep customers abreast of what’s going on and handle all complaints and concerns.
+Within the administrative guidelines the project manager must provide coordination with contractors, keep residents abreast of what’s going on and handle all complaints and concerns.
 This is a huge challenge for this project.

 Lake Scientist is now Progressive AE.
 They assumed management in the third year of implementation and have met with some challenges since starting later.
 They are a larger company than the one previously in charge and have more resources available.

-Aquatic Services applies chemical treatments to the lakes after the lake scientist determines which ones are needed.
-In addition, they must obtain permits from the State of Michigan EGLE.
+Clarke Aquatic Services applies chemical treatments to the lakes after the lake scientist determines what treatments are needed.
+In addition, they must obtain permits from the EGLE.
 If permits are denied or modified from EGLE then they must work with the lake scientist and Washtenaw County to come up with a modified plan.
 This usually has mixed results from the desired submitted plan.
 In addition, since the City of Ann Arbor gets its drinking water from the Huron River, proper notice has to be submitted at least 7 days before treatment.
 This single item has in the past caused delays in timely treatment, which in turn affects the weed treatment results.
-Another guideline they have promised to follow is not chemically treating after Thursday or before a holiday so they don’t chance interfering with water activities for residents.
+Another guideline they are required to follow is not chemically treating after Thursday or before a holiday.
 They also have no control over the weather system which greatly influences weed growth.
 This company has over 30 years’ experience as a lake chemical applicator.
 Their insight from knowing our lake system is helpful to both Progressive AE and Washtenaw County.
 They post signage prior to application and are along the shoreline applying chemicals, so over the years they meet many lake owners.
 In a few cases they have been threatened, yelled at and chased for just doing their job.
 This behavior by a minority of lake front owners cannot be tolerated and could have dire consequences to the entire program whereby everyone will lose.

 State of Michigan EGLE (Environment, Great Lakes and Energy) controls the permitting process.
 They review requests for all permits throughout the state.
 This department deals with all State restrictions and must also abide by all Federal restrictions, as is the case with the Snuffbox Mussel.
 Overall EGLE has been responsive to our needs.
 Restrictions regarding NO chemical treatment in the river means that certain invasive species will continue to survive.
 Also, the restriction in the use of proper copper products on Strawberry and Zukey Lakes has hindered a more positive outcome there.
 Copper products are the only effective treatment for control of Starry Stonewort.
 There are similar restrictions regarding chemicals and endangered species affecting treatment in our complex lake/river system.

-Washtenaw County hired a new project manager and studies and permit requests were submitted in a timely basis to EGLE.
+YEAR TWO – 2018: Washtenaw County hired a new project manager and studies and permit requests were submitted in a timely basis to EGLE.
 It was determined that in order to treat Starry Stonewort, the most prolific of the invasive weeds, copper products in fairly decent quantities were required.
-EGLE would not allow copper products to be used as part of the treatment mix due to the discovery of Federal mandates protecting an endangered species of the Snuffbox Mussel.
+EGLE would not allow copper products to be used as part of the treatment mix due to the discovery of Federal mandates protecting an Federally endangered species, the Snuffbox Mussel.
 It took some time to figure out where they thought this mussel lived and where we could treat.
 Numerous meetings with EGLE to get them to reconsider went nowhere, until year three.

 PBWOA BOARD CONCLUSION